manyoso/allie/README.md

 ## All right, brass tacks how strong is she?

 Depends.
 First, her ELO will obviously depend upon which network is used.
 However, head-to-head using the same network on my limited hardware setup she is 50-100 elo behind.
-When playing in CCC she will be playing on much more powerful hardware that she has not been tested on, but if she scales correctly then I expect she will be competitive.
-She also does not have TB support at this time so that will hurt.
-Really, it will depend upon her NPS and if she is stable enough.

 ## Why did you develop her rather than just help out Leela?